lch99310/chunghao_lee/content/posts/The Two Keywords: Analysis and Process/index.md

 +++
 date = '2026-02-01T00:00:00+00:00'
-title = "The Two Keywords That Define My Career: Analysis and Process" tags = ['中文', 'PM']
+title = "The Two Keywords That Define My Career so far: Analysis and Process" tags = ['中文', 'PM']
 +++